oddbird/oddleventy/content/work/adobe.md

 ### CSS Custom Properties

 Each question in the game has nine options, and each option consists of the same identical image plus a unique font.
-Instead of using a seperate image for each item on the page, we wanted to give Adobe more flexibility to easily edit or add new font options and questions.
+Instead of using a separate image for each item on the page, we wanted to give Adobe more flexibility to easily edit or add new font options and questions.
 We used a single SVG, and controlled the text and fonts via HTML/CSS.

 First, we used a YAML file containing the questions, answers, and fonts to generate the page in Vue.